ycpcs/cs497-spring2019/resources/index.md

 - [VirtualBox](https://www.virtualbox.org/wiki/Downloads) is a general-purpose full virtualizer for x86 hardware, targeted at server, desktop and embedded use.

+- [Sysinternals Suite](https://docs.microsoft.com/en-us/sysinternals/) is a suite of more than 70 freeware utilities used to monitor, manage and troubleshoot the Windows operating system.

 SEED Labs
 ----------------------------------
 Hands-on [Labs](http://www.cis.syr.edu/~wedu/seed/Labs_16.04/) for Security Education